Second Happy Time: U-boats in the Caribbean and the Gulf of Mexico

 Allied tanker losses were alarming.
 Losses along the North American coast and in the Caribbean accounted for most of the 73 American tankers lost in the first half of 1942, and 22 British tankers lost in March; three out of the four largest Canadian tankers were also lost from February to May.
 In March, British Prime Minister Winston Churchill urged the USN to organize coastal convoys, to little effect.
-The next month, British tankers from the Caribbean avoided the US coast and sailed east to Freetown in Africa, while between 16 to 29 April the US ordered US and Caribbean coastal waters closed to commercial tanker movement.
+The next month, British tankers from the Caribbean avoided the US coast and sailed east to Freetown in Africa, while between 16 and 29 April the US ordered US and Caribbean coastal waters closed to commercial tanker movement.
 On 26 April, the US agreed to allow Britain to redeploy a MOEF group to establish Caribbean convoys, but the US refused to start its own Caribbean convoys or to provide escorts.